michmattera/star-wars-quiz/README.md

 ## Introduction
 This is a quiz build for all **Star Wars** fan.
 It tests all star wars fan for knowledge on how much they know the Star Wars world.

 The main goal of the user is answering correctly at least half of the total of questions to win the quiz.

-The username and the score are then saved using localStorage.

 The questions are divided in:
 - The side chosen : You have 15 differrent questions for each side(In the main page you can chose either the light side or the dark side).
 - You have different numbers of questions depending on the difficulty level the user chose.

-This quiz was made for the second of five Milestone projects required to complete the Diploma in Software development (eCommerce Applications) program at The Code Institute.
+This is a fun and interactive quiz created for the second of five Milestone projects required to complete the Diploma in Software development (eCommerce Applications) program at The Code Institute.
 The main requirements of this project are to use all the technologies learned so far, **HTML5** , **CSS3** AND **JAVASCRIPT**.

 ## UX